-In the mother tantra, the body parts are generated as the different channels of the subtle energy system that is transformed into the deities and the palace.
-The mother tantra mainly emphasizes on the deities.
+In the mother tantra, the body parts are generated as the subtle energy system’s different channels transformed into the deities and the palace.
+The mother tantra mainly emphasizes the deities.

 5. Butterfly mandala

-The design of the butterfly mandala is centered on the insect’s metamorphosis all the way from when it’s a caterpillar to when it becomes a butterfly.
-The butterfly mandala is symbolic of one’s ability to move gracefully from their past into a new state.
+The butterfly mandala’s design is centered on the insect’s metamorphosis from a caterpillar to when it becomes a butterfly.
+The butterfly mandala is symbolic of one’s ability to move gracefully from one past into a new state.

 Butterflies symbolize the embodiment of the divine feminine that opens our energies to the way of life.
 They are filled with so much grace and tenderness.

 The butterfly mandala encourages us to meditate and to let go of any fears that we might have.
-This is a healthy way of letting go of emotional pain; it takes time but it’s very effective in helping us forget the past injustices towards us.
+This is a healthy way of letting go of emotional pain; it takes time, but it’s very effective in forgetting the past injustices.

 Generally, the butterfly mandala symbolizes our ability to pursue change and growth in the emotional, spiritual, and physical aspects of our lives.

 Moreover, these pieces impart a source of beauty, grace, and tenderness.
-Natural gemstones are added to the jewelry to further enhance its healing and transition effects.
+Natural gemstones are added to the jewelry to enhance their healing and transition effects further.

 The color options for butterflies on mandala art and jewelry are unlimited.
 The process of coloring a mandala is quite therapeutic and has been shown to help a person move on from their past.

-Butterfly mandala tattoos have become commonplace with most people combining tattoos with other images to give their symbolism a deeper meaning.
-For example, they use the butterfly mandala together with a lotus or a feather to represent a free and limitless spirit.
+Butterfly mandala tattoos have become commonplace, with most people combining tattoos with other images to give their symbolism a deeper meaning.
+For example, they use the butterfly mandala and a lotus or a feather to represent a free and limitless spirit.

 6. Celtic mandala